tboller/FixIIT/Documentation/reports/pgmReports/sprint3/sprint3midterm.md

 1. **Language and framework**

-We chose to use NodeJS, ExpressJS, Angular, Linux, MangoDB.
+We chose to use NodeJS, ExpressJS, Angular, Linux, MongoDB.
+These four items were chosen because together they combine as the MEAN stack.
+NodeJS provides backend, or server side, codeing capability.
+Angular provides a highly organized and extremely scalable means of front end, or client side, development.
+ExpressJS allows for connection between the previous two, as well as the organizational method for MVC architecture.
+Finally MongoDB is a document based database system.
+While we all were more familiar with Java application programming the MEAN stack offered us much more in capability, and also a bit of healthy challenge.

 2. **Operating System Platform**